Greenpeace activists held in Russia being moved to St. Petersburg

 In London, families of five of the six detained Britons said they hoped the transfer from the isolated Arctic port to Russia's second-largest city would allow the detainees greater access to consular officials and lawyers.

-But at a news conference after meetings with Prime Minister David Cameron and Foreign Ministry officials, none of the family members saw the transfer as signalling an imminent release.
+But at a news conference after meetings with Prime Minister David Cameron and Foreign Ministry officials, none of the family members saw the transfer as signaling an imminent release.

 "There's lots of reasons why they could have made this move," Jenna Saunders, the partner of detained activist Philip Ball, said alongside Ball's mother and brother.
 "It could be positive but it doesn't necessarily mean it is."